Royal Botanic Garden Edinburgh: The garden in Edinburgh

-The Botanic Garden's main site in Edinburgh is a hugely important player in a worldwide network of institutions seeking to ensure that biodiversity is not further eroded.
-Located one mile from the city centre it covers 70 acre.
+The Botanic Garden's main site in Edinburgh is part of a worldwide network of institutions seeking to ensure that biodiversity is not further eroded.
+Located one mile from the city centre, it covers 70 acre.

 The RBGE is actively involved in, and coordinates numerous in situ and ex situ conservation projects both in the UK and internationally.
 The three main cross-cutting themes of scientific work at the RBGE are: Scottish Biodiversity, Plants & Climate Change, and Conservation.

 In addition to the RBGE's scientific activities the garden remains a popular destination for both tourists and locals.
 Locally known as "The Botanics", the garden is a popular place to go for a walk, particularly with young families.
 Entrance to the botanic garden is free, although a small entry charge exists for the glasshouses.
 During the year the garden hosts many events including live performances, guided tours and exhibitions.
 The RBGE is also an important centre for education, offering taught courses across all levels.

-In 2009, the John Hope Gateway was opened.
+In 2010, the John Hope Gateway was opened.
 John Hope was the first Regius Keeper of RBGE.